temporalio/documentation/docs/concept-workflows.md

 - A child Workflow can be used to manage some resource using its Id to guarantee uniqueness.
 For example, a Workflow that manages host upgrades can have a child Workflow per host (host name being a Workflow Id) and use them to ensure that all operations on the host are serialized.
 - A child Workflow can be used to execute some periodic logic without blowing up the parent history size.
 When a parent starts a child, it executes periodic logic calling that continues as many times as needed, then completes.
 From the parent point of view, it is just a single child Workflow invocation.

-The main limitation of a child Workflow versus collocating all the application logic in a single Workflow is lack of the shared state.
+The main reason *not* to use child Workflows (and instead, collocating all the application logic in a single Workflow) is **lack of shared state**.
 Parent and child can communicate only through asynchronous signals.
-But if there is a tight coupling between them, it might be simpler to use a single Workflow and just rely on a shared object state.
+If there is a tight coupling between them, it might be simpler to use a single Workflow and just rely on a shared object state.

 We recommended starting from a single Workflow implementation if your problem has bounded size in terms of number of executed Activities and processed signals.
 It is more straightforward than multiple asynchronously communicating Workflows.